Savory/savory.github.io/_posts/2022-08-28-how-to-build-an-api-in-deno-with-nest.md

 {% gist 2ccdbfce179625283cc206c1057d22c9 %}

-Controllers are responsible for handling incoming requests and returning responses to the client.
+Controllers are responsible for handling incoming **requests** and returning **responses** to the client.

 A controller's purpose is to receive specific requests for the application.
-The routing mechanism controls which controller receives which requests.
+The **routing** mechanism controls which controller receives which requests.
 Frequently, each controller has more than one route, and different routes can perform different actions.

-In order to create a basic controller, we use classes and decorators.
+In order to create a basic controller, we use classes and **decorators**.
 Decorators associate classes with required metadata and enable Danet to create a routing map (tie requests to the corresponding controllers).

-We use the `@Controller()` decorator, which is required to define a basic controller.
+We use the `@Controller()` decorator, which is **required** to define a basic controller.
 We'll specify an optional route path prefix of todo.
 Using a path prefix in a `@Controller()` decorator allows us to easily group a set of related routes, and minimize repetitive code.
 For example, we may choose to group a set of routes that manage interactions with a customer entity under the route /customers.
 In that case, we could specify the path prefix customers in the `@Controller()` decorator so that we don't have to repeat that portion of the path for each route in the file.

-The `constructor(public todoService: TodoService)` uses Dependency Injection.
+The `constructor(public todoService: TodoService)` uses **Dependency Injection**.
 Danet is built around this strong design pattern.
 We recommend reading a great article about this concept in the official Angular documentation.

 ### src/todo/service.ts

 {% gist b85e0fd8bbec4c8fb58156b1ce522de1 %}

-This service, which is automatically injected into TodoController thanks to the @Injectabledecorator , contains all our business logic.
+This service, which is automatically injected into `TodoController` thanks to the `@Injectabledecorator`, contains all our business logic.
 For simplicity's sake, it only stores Todos in memory.
-However, for your real projects, storage should be handled by a todoRepositoryclass injected into TodoService src/todo/module.ts
+However, for your real projects, storage should be handled by a `todoRepository` class injected into `TodoService`.

+### src/todo/module.ts

 A module is a class annotated with a `@Module()` decorator.
-The `@Module()` decorator provides metadata that Danet makes use of to organize the application structure.
+The `@Module()` decorator provides metadata that **Danet** makes use of to organize the application structure.
 The `@Module()` decorator takes a single object whose properties describe the module:

 - `injectables` the injectables that will be instantiated by the Danet injector and that may be shared at least across this module